 This bug has a very specific effect but it’s also intermittent and we haven’t yet been able to reproduce it in testing.
 As such, we can’t offer any sort of timeline for a workaround (if one is even possible).
 So for now our best advice is this: stick with your current setup if the version of iOS you’re using is working for you.
 When we know more, we’ll pass that information along right here.

 Update: We’ve now released forScore 10.1.7 and forScore mini 3.1.7 which attempt to mitigate issues in several specific problem areas we’ve identified.
-Over the next few days we’ll be keeping a close eye on crash reports to determine whether or not to change our recommendation.
+Although these improvements have made a difference, we continue to recommend against installing iOS 10.2 until a more complete, permanent fix is available.

 If you’re looking into buying a page turner for yourself or as a gift this holiday season, AirTurn’s annual Thanksgiving sale is a great time to act.
 From now until Monday, November 28th, get 20% off storewide by using coupon code AIRTURKEY.